 The fine climate makes Israel a good country for camping, with campsites providing a touring base for each region.
 They offer full sanitary facilities, electric current, a restaurant and/or store, telephone, postal services, first-aid facilities, shaded picnic and campfire areas, and day and night security guards.
 They can be reached by bus, but all are open to cars and caravans.
 Most have tents and cabins, as well as a wide range of equipment for hire.
 All sites have swimming facilities either on site or within easy reach.
 Many of the country’s national parks also offer campsites.

-Beautiful guesthouses (different to the zimmer bed and breakfast) can be found in rural areas, while a new and flourishing network of hostels and budget accommodation has appeared in recent years.
+Beautiful guesthouses (different to the zimmer bed and breakfast) can be found in rural areas, while a new and flourishing network of hostels and budget accommodations have appeared in recent years.
 The Israel Hostels group (http://www.hostels-israel.com) lists independent hostels throughout the country whose facilities and often idyllic locations make for welcome budget options.
 The Israel Youth Hostel Organisation (www.iyha.org.il) also has information on independent hostels.

-These hostels offer dormitory beds, family bungalows, guest house standard rooms, huts or modern cubicles and they are scattered all over the country in both urban and rural areas.
+These hostels offer dormitory beds, family bungalows, guesthouse standard rooms, huts, or modern cubicles and are scattered across the country in both urban and rural areas.

 Located mainly in places of Christian interest, some 30 Christian hospices (operated by a variety of denominations) provide room and board at low rates.
 Although preference is given to pilgrimage groups, most accommodate tourists.
 They vary greatly in size and standards but all offer tourists basic accommodation in situations where hotels are full.
 Details are available from the Israel Government Tourist Office.